Haight Street at Cole - Sun Temple corner

 you to jeopardize it. -Hal, 2001 A Space Odyssey

-Top of the Wish List most people composed: a time machine to go into a Hi De Ho Cotton Club, where the talent consisted of such incomparable entertainers as Lena Horne and Duke Ellington.
+Top of the Wish List people composed: a time machine ticket to a Hi De Ho Cotton Club, where the talent consisted of such incomparable entertainers as Lena Horne and Duke Ellington.
 Francis Ford Coppola's version of THE COTTON CLUB [Richard Gere], followed by stage and film variation with the same beat, CHICAGO [Richard Gere].
 Flappers still in.
+Ken Burns eventually compiled a marvelous history of jazz - from early days to modern times.

 The Dinosaurs on stage in GG Park.
 [The film '68 catches a glimpse